Iñupiaq language: History

 The Iñupiaq language is an Inuit language, the ancestors of which may have been spoken in the northern regions of Alaska for as long as 5,000 years.
 Between 1,000 and 800 years ago, Inuit migrated east from Alaska to Canada and Greenland, eventually occupying the entire Arctic coast and much of the surrounding inland areas.
 The Iñupiaq dialects are the most conservative forms of the Inuit language, with less linguistic change than the other Inuit languages.

 In the mid to late 19th century, Russian, British, and American colonists made contact with Iñupiat people.
 In 1885, the American territorial government appointed Rev. Sheldon Jackson as General Agent of Education.
 Under his administration, Iñupiat people (and all Alaska Natives) were educated in English-only environments, forbidding the use of Iñupiaq and other indigenous languages of Alaska.
 After decades of English-only education, with strict punishment if heard speaking Iñupiaq, after the 1970s, most Iñupiat did not pass the Iñupiaq language on to their children, for fear of them being punished for speaking their language.

 In 1972, the Alaska Legislature passed legislation mandating that if "a [school is attended] by at least 15 pupils whose primary language is other than English, [then the school] shall have at least one teacher who is fluent in the native language".

-Today, the University of Alaska Fairbanks offers bachelor's degrees in Iñupiaq language and culture, while a preschool/kindergarten-level Iñupiaq immersion school named Nikaitchuat Ilisaġviat teaches grades PreK-1st grade in Kotzebue.
+Today, the University of Alaska Fairbanks offers bachelor's degrees in Iñupiaq language and culture, while a preschool/kindergarten-level Iñupiaq immersion school named Nikaitchuat Iḷisaġviat teaches grades PreK–1st grade in Kotzebue.

 In 2014, Iñupiaq became an official language of the State of Alaska, alongside English and nineteen other indigenous languages.
+In the same year, Iñupiat linguist and educator Edna Ahgeak MacLean published an Iñupiaq–English grammar and dictionary with over 19,000 entries.
+An online version was later released by her.

 In 2018, Facebook added Iñupiaq as a language option on their website.
 In 2022, an Iñupiaq version of Wordle was created.